cekpowell/csvql/README.md

     cabal build
     ```

-  - This will build the project and create an executable in a new directory called `dist-newstyle`.
+  - This will create a new directory called `dist-newstyle` and place the `csvql` interpreter program inside it.

+    - Path to the executable: `dist-newstyle/build/x86_64-osx/ghc-8.4.3/csvql-0.1.0.0/x/csvql/build/csvql`

 - Write a program using the programming-langauge (see `Documentation`) and save it into a plain text file (*file extension is not important*) in the same directory as the language interpreter - make sure any files (i.e., `.csv` files) are also in the same directory.